 The PCSWMM model extents encompass the entire River Des Peres watershed.
-The model includes both the open channel hydraulics mixed with a large number of closed conduits, combined sewers with overflow, and flow splits throughout the River Des Peres watershed.
+The model includes both the open channel hydraulics mixed with many closed conduits, combined sewers with overflow, and flow splits throughout the River Des Peres watershed.
 Specific attention was given to the hydrology in the upper River Des Peres.